Dadechi/Lameness-detection/README.md

 ## Welcome
 ## The dataset

+In order to create the ground truth for the classification dataset, each sample (video) was assigned a single ground-truth label based on the locomotion scores provided by multiple observers.
+To achieve this, the scores from the four observers were combined into one value by calculating the rounded-down average of the two observers with the highest intra-observer reliability.

 ## Open datasets catalog

 These datasets are great for machine learning learners, researchers and engineers to train models for image classification, object detection, visual relationship detection, instance segmentation, and more. </br>